Asian woman tennis instructor teaching Asian man with down-syndrome how to serve

 If you're a college-bound athlete with a "hidden" disability, there are accommodations and support available on and off the field.
-Here's what you should know.
+Here's what to know.

 Student-athletes come in all shapes, sizes, and colors.
 We know this because we see it every time we go to a school sporting event.
 But what we don’t see, and often don’t know, is that student-athletes also come in all abilities.
 Many athletes live with what are referred to as invisible or hidden disabilities.
 These are disabilities that aren’t easily identifiable at first glance, such as autism, deafness, ADHD, and chronic conditions.
 Compared to Down syndrome, for example, there is no particular “look” to invisible disabilities, and as such, they are harder to identify.